stelligent/utility-vagrants/README.md

 Install Vagrant for your operating system (https://www.vagrantup.com/downloads.html )

-To get a list of defined VMs:
+To get a list of defined VMs: `$ vagrant status`

-$ vagrant status

-To start a particular VM:
+To start a particular VM: `$ vagrant up centos7`

-$ vagrant up centos7

-To connect to a particular VM
+To connect to a particular VM:

-$ vagrant ssh centos7
+`$ vagrant ssh centos7`

+>NOTE: for windows, recommend RDP: `$ vagrant rdp winserv2012std`

 VM descriptions
 ===============